 It’s important to note that these elders have not denied that the setting they provided and the processes they followed made the victim very uncomfortable, and they have not denied that their processes hindered all the details from coming forward:

 Elders openly admit that they now see how they traumatized her and prevented the full truth from coming out; this happened even after all their prayers for guidance, which they would have offered before these meetings, and prayers that are offered throughout an elder’s daily life, when he generally prays for god’s wisdom and spirit and whatever else.
 Even after all that, after all those prayers, they didn’t see back then how harshly they were treating these victims and how they could only tell them half of their stories?

 Disclosing to “Worldly” Audiences

 So, again, the question is, Why not?
-Why didn’t these men have some type of understanding all those years ago as to their harsh and unloving treatment of the victim and of how they were hindering their own judicial process?
+Why didn’t these men have some type of understanding all those years ago as to their harsh and unloving treatment of the victims and of how they were hindering their own judicial process?
 Either there is no holy spirit to guide Jehovah’s Witnesses, or the holy spirit itself isn’t even strong enough to overcome their ignorant, unloving, re-victimizing manner.
 No matter how you slice it, things just aren’t adding up in their favor.